aws/aws-cdk/packages/aws-cdk/lib/init-templates/app/python/README.template.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the .env directory.
+The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails,